JackDarnell/Airsync-Platform/PHASE_1_SPECIFICATION.md

 ## Overview

-Phase 1 delivers a production-ready AirPlay 2 receiver that runs on minimal hardware (Raspberry Pi Zero 2 W) while gracefully scaling to more powerful devices.
+Phase 1 delivers a production-ready AirPlay 2 receiver that runs on affordable hardware (Raspberry Pi 4 1GB and up).
 The system detects hardware capabilities at runtime and provides precise audio latency calibration through an iOS companion app.
+All supported systems receive the same high-quality configuration with Soxr interpolation and full AirPlay 2 features.

 ### Core Principles